msecret/cg-dashboard/CONTRIBUTING.md

 ## Welcome!

-We're so glad you're thinking about contributing to an 18F open source project!
+We're so glad you're thinking about contributing to an AusDTO open source project!
 If you're unsure or afraid of anything, just ask or submit the issue or pull request anyways.
 The worst that can happen is that you'll be politely asked to change something.
 We appreciate any sort of contribution, and don't want a wall of rules to get in the way of that.

 Before contributing, we encourage you to read our CONTRIBUTING policy (you are here), our LICENSE, and our README, all of which should be in this repository.
-If you have any questions, or want to read more about our underlying policies, you can consult the 18F Open Source Policy GitHub repository at https://github.com/18f/open-source-policy, or just shoot us an email/official government letterhead note to [18f@gsa.gov](mailto:18f@gsa.gov).
+If you have any questions, or want to read more about our underlying policies, you can consult the AusDTO Open Source Policy GitHub repository at https://github.com/AusDTO/open-source-policy, or just shoot us an email/official government letterhead note to [AusDTO@gsa.gov](mailto:AusDTO@gsa.gov).

 ## High-level roadmap
 The cloud.gov dashboard is a unit-tested react single page application.
 It's previous version, available at [console.cloud.gov](https://console.cloud.gov) was an angular app, and is available at the `deprecated` branch.

 The work on cloud.gov front end fits into a higher level roadmap for all of cloud.gov.
-For now, this is in [another tool](https://18f.aha.io/products/CGP/bookmarks/project_timelines/new) only accessible by 18F personnel.
+For now, this is in [another tool](https://AusDTO.aha.io/products/CGP/bookmarks/project_timelines/new) only accessible by AusDTO personnel.
 Soon we will publish the information.

 ## Workflow
 Tracking work and progress is currently being done through [Zenhub](https://www.zenhub.io/), which adds a browser extension to add additional agile features to github.
 The main feature Zenhub adds is a "Boards" page which is an agile board detailing the state of work for the dashboard.